er129idm/introweb-2020fa-b/class-04/README.md

   * External CSS file

-  * In the body, add a large heading or image with the name or branding of your location.
+  * In the body, add a large heading or image with the name or branding of your subject.

-  * Below this large heading, add a smaller, sub-heading of the location's slogan, or tells the user a bold statement about this place
+  * Be smart about the content- what makes sense for the piece you are promoting?

-  * Be smart about the content- what makes sense for the place you are making?
+  * Be smart about the overall "aesthetic" of the site– what makes sense for the tone of the piece you are promoting?

 #### Deliverable:

-  * Correctly save and push your work back up to GitHub, and set the repo to be visible via Github Pages ( yourUserName.github.io/restaurant-web )
+  * Correctly save and push your work back up to GitHub, and set the repo to be visible via Github Pages

-  * Email me this link.
+  * Place this link in our Google Doc masterlist.